dgdoyh/dgdoyh/README.md

 >> - Main repository: https://github.com/Manthan8567/Cosmo-Ranger (I worked as @sadoyh)
 >> - Status: Complete (Duration: 3 months)
 >> - Co-Contributors: @Manthan8567, @ocampo2001k
+>>
 >> This is a school project for my Game Engine class in the fourth semester.
 The theme was "main effect/side effect," so we created three different scenes: Tutorial, Sand Planet, and Mars.
 Each planet has a different effect and its corresponding side effect.
-Player can move to the next planet after complete the quest of the current planet.
+The player can move to the next planet after completing the quest on the current planet.
 Since this is a programming-focused class, our team concentrated on building a game with rich content and functionality rather than prioritizing visuals, ensuring everything was error-free within the given timeframe.
+>>
 >> As the team lead, I managed the project’s progress, quality, and teamwork, addressing any issues that arose.
 I actively communicate to teammates to improve our teamwork and productivity.
->> As a programmer, I have implemented an enemy state machine, character health, leveling system, quest system, dialogues, animations for enemies and NPCs, Mars effects, item spawning, UI, and sound effects.
-I also connected the game components and data across all three scenes.
+>>
+>> As a programmer, I implemented an enemy state machine and animations (for enemies and NPCs) using ragdoll physics.
+When an enemy dies, it does so with natural and dynamic animations due to the ragdoll, spawns an diamond, and the player gains EXP points.
+I also developed a quest system where the player earns EXP points by completing quests on different planets, unlocking the portal (or spaceship) to progress to the next planet.
+I have created EXP manager singleton so player's EXP could be saved through the different scenes.
+Additionally, I implemented dialogues, cinematics, main menu, character health, UI, sound effects, and a health-reducing event on the Sand Planet.
+>>
+>> We worked on different scenes to implement each task.
+Whenever my teammates finished and pushed their work, I tested it and integrated it to ensure the features could be used across all scenes. (e.g. One of my teammates pushed the interaction system, which only worked with a vending machine.
+I modified the code structure so it could be used with all other NPCs and game objects.)
 >
 >> ### Gameplay Video
 >>